devflagos/vehicle_mapper/README.md

 in /API/config/database.yml you will need to configure the database variables for your database instance

+# Settings

+Please consider to create and edit an .env file based on your own routes for db and redis in order to let the application work

 # API

 To start the API, open a terminal in API directory and run the following command